 As a result, one of the most common types of passport fraud involves people using the passports of other people who look similar to them.
 These passports might be stolen, or borrowed from a family member.

 Another type of passport fraud occurs during the application process.
 Typically, an individual will first try to obtain a driver’s license using false or impostor documents and then try to obtain a passport.
 The Department of State checks many different databases for each passport application to detect impostors.

 Some people use fraud or forgery to try and circumvent the requirement for both parents to sign the applications for children under 16.

 If the fraud involves trafficking in narcotics, the penalty increases to up to 20 years in prison.
 If international terrorism is involved, the penalty is up to 25 years.
 Even if the incident does not result in a criminal conviction, the perpetrator faces a permanent U.S. immigration ineligibility for making a false claim to U.S. citizenship.

-Millions of stolen passports are fraudulently used by terrorists and other dangerous criminals at any given time and the problem is considered the single largest threat to U.S. national security.
+Lost and stolen passports are being fraudulently used by terrorists and other criminals at any given time and the problem is considered the one of the single largest threats to U.S. national security.
 Therefore, if you’ve committed passport fraud for any reason, you can expect that the government will assume you are engaging, or intend to engage, in serious criminal activity, and that you are a threat to the United States.
 It's likely that you will be charged with a federal crime and prosecuted.
 Get an attorney's help right away.